dmitrypol/dmitrypol.github.io/_posts/2018-08-19-redis-probabilistic-data-structures.md

 ### Combined Pyton code

-Now we can created a `new_event.py` script combining the approaches.
+Now we create a `new_event.py` script combining the approaches.

 {% highlight python %}
 import redis